Regional Government of Extremadura

 The regional Government of Extremadura (Junta de Extremadura) is the group of institutions ruling the Spanish autonomous community of Extremadura.

 Structure

 It is headed by the President of the Regional Government of Extremadura, a position currently held by María Guardiola of the People's Party.
+She is trying to form a new government after elections on December 21, 2025.
 Its legislative branch is the unicameral Assembly of Extremadura.
 Executive functions are performed by seven ministries (Consejerías).

 The Board of Extremadura comprises the President, Vice President or Vice Presidents and regional ministers.
 Each minister is in charge of one Ministry and is freely appointed and dismissed by the President, reporting to the Assembly.

 Function

 In accordance with the President's general guidelines, the government establishes policy and directs the administration of the Autonomous Region, exercising its executive and regulatory powers under the Spanish Constitution and the Statute of Extremadura.
 Their headquarters are in Mérida, capital of Extremadura, in accordance with Article 5 of the Statute of Autonomy.